hinerm/llm-instructions/README.md

 These instructions are intended as starting points for LLM assistance when working with ImageJ, SciJava, and related projects.
 Each file contains domain-specific knowledge to help LLMs better understand project architecture, conventions, and common patterns.

+## Copilot use

+GitHub Copilot expects to see a `copilot-instructions.md` file in the `.github` folder of a project root.
+It has [formatting guidelines](https://code.visualstudio.com/docs/copilot/customization/custom-instructions#_use-a-githubcopilotinstructionsmd-file) and must be enabled in VS code.

+## WARNING

+Instructions files add text to each query and so should be used sparingly as they can quickly balloon your token usage.

 ## Quick Start

 **See [INDEX.md](INDEX.md)** for a comprehensive guide to which files to use for different tasks.